 In this work, we have assumed a system of relativistic gas of massive fermions and bosons having half-integral and integral spin ($S$), rotating with a constant angular velocity vector $\omega$.
 The density operator for rotational grand canonical ensemble having large volume $V$ and angular momentum ${\bf J}$ is given as ~\cite{Becattini:2007nd, Becattini:2009wh, landau, beca1, beca2, Becattini:2013fla}

-where $\widehat H $ is the hamiltonian operator, $\widehat Q $ is a generic conserved charges, $\mu $ is the relevant chemical potential, and $Z_\omega$ is the partition function of the rotating system given as
+where $\widehat H $ is the Hamiltonian operator, $\widehat Q $ is a generic conserved charges, $\mu $ is the relevant chemical potential, and $Z_\omega$ is the partition function of the rotating system given as

 The $\Pro_V $ is the projector onto localized states $\ket{h_V}$, $ \Pro_V = \sum_{h_V} \ket{h_V}\bra{h_V}$.
 The partition function in Eq.~(\ref{zomega}) can be written as a product of single-particle partition functions.
-The calculation of Eq.~(\ref{zomega}) then reduces to compute matrix elements of single-particle compatible operators $\widehat h,\widehat q, \widehat {\bf j}$, like this ~\cite{Becattini:2007nd, Becattini:2009wh}:
+The calculation of Eq.~(\ref{zomega}) then reduces to compute matrix elements of the single-particle Hamiltonian, charge, and angular momentum compatible operators $\widehat h,\widehat q, \widehat {\bf j}$, respectively like this ~\cite{Becattini:2007nd, Becattini:2009wh}:

 where $p_{\pm}$ is the single particle four-momentum.
 The $\sigma_{\pm}$ and $\tau_{\pm}$ are level of polarization states.
 The $\pm$ corresponds to fermions and bosons, respectively.
 An analytical extension from imaginary values of $\omega$ can be used to derive the matrix elements on the right-hand side of Eq.~(\ref{matel1}).
 After replacing $\omega/T$ with $-i \phi$, we have a rotation ${\sf R}_{\hat \omega}(\phi)$ around the axis $\omega$ of an angle $\phi$.
 A more detailed explanation can be found in the Ref. ~\cite{Becattini:2007nd, Becattini:2009wh}. \begin{widetext} The matrix element can be rewritten in terms of the rotational matrix ${\sf R}_{\hat \omega}(\phi)$ as